Crown-Commercial-Service/crown-marketplace/README.md

 ## Regenerating error pages

-We use [juice][] to generate HTML error pages from the live service, inlining all css, images, webfonts, etc.
+We use the [juice][] npm package to generate HTML error pages from the live service, inlining all CSS, images, web fonts, etc. A Rake task makes this

-A rake task makes this easier:
+easier:

 ```
 $ rake 'error_pages[http://localhost:3000]'
 ```